 When you think of the typical California road trip you probably get visions of rolling hills along the 101 or dramatic coastline heading up highway 1.
 But if you are looking for a very different and unique view of California I’d suggest taking highway 395 the length of the state.

-Weekend trip itinerary for a 395 road trip:
+Weekend trip itinerary for a road trip up Highway 395:

 LA to Lone Pine: About 3 hours

-Leave on a Friday afternoon or evening and make the short 3 hour drive to my favorite little old western town of Lone Pine.
+If you leave on a Friday afternoon or evening you can make the short 3-hour drive to my favorite little old western town of Lone Pine.

 Stay the night at the Dow Villa Motel or the Mount Whitney Motel a couple of the cutest 50’s looking motels in town.
 Or if you’re into camping head up into Alabama Hills for free camping.
 Alabama Hill is BLM land so you can camp anywhere there is an established spot, just know that there are no amenities like trash cans or bathrooms so make sure you follow Leave No Trace best practices.